Enniskerry: Location

-The village is situated on the Glencullen River in the foothills of the Wicklow Mountains in the east of the island, just 5 minutes south of the Dublin border and some 24 km south of Dublin city centre.
+The town is situated on the Glencullen River in the foothills of the Wicklow Mountains in the east of the island, just 5 minutes south of the Dublin border and some 24 km south of Dublin city centre.
 The R117 road, colloquially known as "The Twenty-One Bends" connects the town to the main N11 road to Dublin.
 The 185 Go-Ahead Ireland route connects the village hourly to Bray, the nearest large town.
 The 44 Dublin Bus route connects the village with Dublin city centre.

 History

 Enniskerry is a planned estate village dating from the 1840s, with the original buildings designed in a neo-Tudor style.

 The Protestant population of the village attended church in the grounds of the Powerscourt Demesne until 1859.
 Mervyn Wingfield, 7th Viscount Powerscourt built a new church, Saint Patrick's, in the village which was completed two years later, in 1861.
 This coincided with an extensive renovation programme that also established the Italian gardens at Powerscourt.
 The Viscount Powerscourt claimed the old church following the disestablishment of the Church of Ireland by the Irish Church Act 1869.
 The consequences were that only those with a right to be buried next to the old church within the Demesne could claim these rights thereafter.

 Powerscourt Estate, comprising a large house and gardens today occupying 47 acre, is located near the town and is a popular visitor attraction.
 The extensive formal gardens form the grounds of an 18th-century Palladian house, designed by Richard Cassels, which was destroyed by fire in 1974, and lay as a shell until extensive restorations were carried out in 1996.
 Powerscourt Waterfall in the grounds of the estate, at 121 metres, is the highest waterfall in Ireland.